 We pioneered a patented units-based licensing subscription model for software and other digital content.
 Our customers license a pool of units for their organizations, which allows individual users within the organization to have flexible and shared access to our entire portfolio of software applications, along with over 150 partner products.
-We believe our units-based subscription licensing model lowers barriers to adoption, creates broad engagement, and encourages users to work within our ecosystem.
-This, in turn, helps drive our recurring software revenues which have been on average approximately 88% over the past five years and increases revenue.
+We believe our units-based subscription licensing model lowers barriers to adoption, creates broad engagement, encourages users to work within our ecosystem, and increases revenue.
+This, in turn, helps drive our recurring software license rate which has been on average approximately 88% over the past five years.
 Each year approximately 60% of new revenue comes from expansion within existing customers.